J2 Global (NASDAQ:JCOM) Updates FY 2021 Earnings Guidance

-J2 Global (NASDAQ:JCOM) updated its FY 2021 earnings guidance on Thursday.
+J2 Global (NASDAQ:JCOM) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $9.570-$9.730 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $9.410.
 The company issued revenue guidance of $1.72 billion-$1.74 billion, compared to the consensus revenue estimate of $1.70 billion.

-Several research firms have issued reports on JCOM.
-Wedbush raised their price target on shares of J2 Global from $140.00 to $150.00 and gave the stock an outperform rating in a report on Wednesday, May 12th.
-JMP Securities increased their price objective on J2 Global from $150.00 to $163.00 and gave the stock a market outperform rating in a research note on Monday, August 9th.
-DA Davidson reaffirmed a buy rating on shares of J2 Global in a report on Wednesday, May 5th.
-Finally, Piper Sandler reaffirmed a neutral rating and set a $139.00 price objective (up from $122.00) on shares of J2 Global in a report on Monday, April 26th.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and six have issued a buy rating to the company’s stock.
-J2 Global presently has an average rating of Buy and an average price target of $129.18.
+A number of equities research analysts recently issued reports on the stock.
+Wedbush lifted their price target on shares of J2 Global from $140.00 to $150.00 and gave the company an outperform rating in a research note on Wednesday, May 12th.
+JMP Securities lifted their price target on shares of J2 Global from $150.00 to $163.00 and gave the company a market outperform rating in a research note on Monday, August 9th.
+Finally, DA Davidson reissued a buy rating on shares of J2 Global in a research note on Wednesday, May 5th.
+One investment analyst has rated the stock with a sell rating, two have issued a hold rating and six have given a buy rating to the company.
+The company has a consensus rating of Buy and a consensus price target of $129.18.

 About J2 Global